lsms-worldbank/HFPS_harmonization_working/README.md

 The Stata syntax are managed by the commander do-file, do_Harmonized HFPS Commander.do.
 The user who wishes to run the entire package should first download the data and then inform Stata about the location of the files.

-Component datasets are stored in a single local storage, with country and in some cases round specific folders.
+Component datasets are stored in a single local storage folder to be identified by the analyst, with country and in some cases round specific folders.
 The panel folder contains panel datasets identified by a universal household id variable, a country code, and a survey round identifier.
-The contents of Final Datasets are combined from the contents of the Temporary Datasets folder, and are intended as final versions to be used for analysis.
+The contents of Final Datasets are combined from the contents of the local storage folder, and are intended as final versions to be used for analysis.

 The repository is titled as working because